ovh/docs/pages/cloud/private-cloud/nsx-09-configure-loadbalancing/guide.en-gb.md

 ### Virtual server creation

-Your server pool is created with your two virtual machines members of the group.Go to the `Virtual Servers`{.action} tab and click on `ADD VIRTUAL SERVER`{.action}.
+Your server pool is created with your two virtual machines members of the group.
+Go to the `Virtual Servers`{.action} tab and click on `ADD VIRTUAL SERVER`{.action}.

 ![06 Add virtual Server 01](images/06-add-virtual-server01.png){.thumbnail}